 The Writing Center is located on the ground floor of Ford Hall (Room 105).

 The American Psychology Association (APA) style is designed for the social & life sciences (e.g. psychology, anthropology, medicine).
 These examples are adapted from the Publication Manual of the American Psychological Association.
-The print edition is located in the citation manual collection by the reference desk (Call number: Ref BF 76.7.P83 2010, p193-244).
+The latest print edition is located by the reference desk (Call number: Ref BF 76.7.P83 2010, p193-244).
 For more examples, try Purdue's APA Style Guide resource: http://owl.english.purdue.edu/owl/resource/560/02/

-Part I outlines how to cite a source in the paragraph where you have quoted, summarized, or paraphrased from the source (called an in-text citation)
+Part I outlines how to cite a source within the paper itself where you have quoted, summarized, or paraphrased from the source (also known as an in-text citation)

 Part II outlines how to create an list of references, known as a bibliography, at the end of your paper that lists anything you cite.

-You must cite the source of either a quotation or paraphrased material, regardless of the type of source: book, magazine or journal article, newspapers, etc. The APA uses the author-date method of citation; that is, the last name of the author and the year of publication are inserted in the text at the appropriate point.
+You must cite the source of your information regardless of the type of source: book, journal article, web site, newspaper, blog, etc. The APA uses the author-date method of citation; the last name of the author, year of publication, and page number are inserted in the text at the appropriate point.
 Below are examples of common in-text citations.

 Citing a work by a single author: